TRAVEL GUIDE TO KARPATHOS

-Karpathos Greece is a beautiful island located on the southern side of the Aegean Sea, between Rhodes and Crete.
-Boasting unique geology and natural beauty, Karpathos is a remote paradise, ideal for those who want to unwind away from the hustle and the bustle.
+Karpathos in Greece is a beautiful island located on the southern side of the Aegean Sea, between Rhodes and Crete.
+Boasting unique geology and natural beauty, it is a remote paradise, ideal for those who want to unwind away from the hustle and bustle.

-The island of Karpathos is dotted with quaint little villages, which ooze a traditional charm!
-The most beautiful village of Karpathos is arguably Olympos, a picturesque mountainous village.
-This village is the perfect place to peek into the island’s tradition: every house has its windmill and church, while women wear traditional costumes in their everyday life!
+The island is dotted with quaint little villages, which ooze a traditional charm!
+The most beautiful one is unarguably Olympos, a picturesque mountainous village.
+Olympos is the perfect place to peek into the island’s tradition: every house has its windmill and church, while women wear traditional costumes in their everyday life!

-Karpathos is one of the best destinations for relaxing vacations!
+Karpathos is one of the best destinations for a relaxing vacation!

 PHOTOS OF KARPATHOS / SHARE YOUR EXPERIENCES

 Karpathos has a national airport and receives daily flights from Athens but also from some European countries such as Germany.
-Karpathos can also be reach by ferry from the port of Piraeus in Athens and other islands of the Aegean sea.
+Karpathos can also be reach by ferry from the port of Piraeus in Athens and other islands of the Aegean sea like Rhodes.

-Discover the different ways to get to Karpathos:
+Discover more about the different ways to get to Karpathos & how to move around.

-Discover the best things to do in Karpathos!
-From Karpathos sightseeing, to activities and from Karpathos tours, to restaurants, we give you the best recommendations for the ultimate Karpathos holidays experience!
+Discover the best of Karpathos!
+From sightseeing to activities and from tours to restaurants, we give you the best recommendations for the ultimate holiday experience!